-Beginning with a story template enables you to quickly create and customize a professional-looking video.
+Beginning with a Story Template enables you to quickly create and customize a professional-looking video.

-The wide selection in the SundaySky story template gallery makes certain that you'll always have the perfect inspiration for what you want to create.
+The wide selection in the SundaySky Story Template gallery makes certain that you'll always have the perfect inspiration for what you want to create.

 Choosing a Story Template

-Log in to your account and add a new program.
+Log in to your SundaySky account.

-When you find a story template that you like, click the story template.
+When you find a Story Template that you like, click the Story Template.

 Customizing the Story Template

-Continue to customize the story template according to your preferences.
+Continue to customize the Story Template according to your preferences.
 Following are the major components that you can change:

-When you have finished customizing the story template, continue to publishing.
+When you have finished customizing the Story Template, continue to publishing.